 About 100 new homes will are scheduled to fill a vintage mobile home park in this popular resort community, creating the first neighborhood of its kind in southern California.
 A one bedroom home has 600 square feet with modern features, including clerestory window, sliding doors, full sized appliances, a separate bathroom and bedroom, all on one level.
 A 2 bedroom plan is also available, at about 800 square feet.

-A “Not Too” Tiny Home Community Coming to Palm Springs, CA
+A “Not Too” Tiny Home Community in Palm Springs, CA

 This is the sleek and stylish Amsterdam 24 by Transcend Tiny Homes in Tennessee.